All Products

 Change the partitioning policy of a partitioned table

-When the existing partitioning policy no longer meets business needs, you can adjust it online.
-This is useful for issues such as data skew caused by a poor partition key choice or changes in query patterns.
-You can modify the partition key, partition function, or number of partitions to re-optimize the physical data distribution.
-This helps resolve data hot spots and adapt to new business models.
+When an existing partitioning policy no longer fits—due to data skew from a poor partition key choice or shifting query patterns—adjust the partition key, partition function, or number of partitions online to re-optimize physical data distribution.

 ALTER TABLE tbl_name PARTITION BY new_partition_options;